ccsf-japanese/japanize/README.md

 - [ ] Select difficulty and see progressive levels
 - [ ] Touch based Kanji character learning.
 Learn through trace and keyword prompts.
 Focus on stroke order and legibility
 - [ ] Audio record word and phrase pronunciation and compare side-by-side to Japanese speaker samples
+- [ ] Widget - Reminders and word/phrase of the day

 The following **optional** features are implemented: